AdguardTeam/KnowledgeBase/docs/general/browsing-security.md

 :::

-## How does AdGuard check websites?​
+## How does AdGuard check websites?

 Each time you visit a website, your local client exchanges information with our backend server in the form of hashes and hash prefixes.
 Based on this exchange, the local client determines whether or not the website is listed in the potentially dangerous websites database.
 There is a difference in the scope of this check for apps and extensions.